How a 9/80 Schedule Works—and Why Some Businesses Love It

 Your business may:

-- Attract more talented employees.
-Flexible work schedules and better work-life balance are perks that can be just as important as pay and benefits.
+- Attract more talented employees when staffing up.
+Flexible work schedules and better work-life balance to avoid burnout are perks that can be just as important as pay and benefits.

 - Better handle customer communications.
 Adding an hour to four workdays increases customer touchpoint capacity.